 Not only that, this group is a group that fights for equality for women in Nigeria.
 It has a focus on financial freedom, education, and engagement of more women in public office.
 They do all these through fundraising, peaceful protests as well as a social media organization.
 They are also one of the most popular groups on Twitter.

-We have Aisha Yesufu, a renown activist, she has always been known as a woman that speaks out when something is wrong about the country.
+We have Aisha Yesufu, another Nigerian feminist, a renown activist and a supporter of the feminism in Nigeria movement.
+She has always been known as a woman that speaks out when something is wrong with the country.
 She has led and participated in protests in Nigeria like;

 - BringBackOurGirls protest.